soobinrho/soobinrho/README.md

 in some countries - then this repository is for you.

 Every Windows computer is likely to have
-`PowerShell` preinstalled.
+PowerShell preinstalled.
 This repository was made for those who need to create graphs but their workstations have restricted internet access.
-View the codes on this repository on your phone - or you could just print the codes - and then type them into `PowerShell ISE`, which is a program that preships with most Windows computers.
+View the codes on this repository on your phone - or you could just print the codes - and then type them into PowerShell ISE, which is a program that preships with most Windows computers.
 These codes will generate graphs that can be exported to .png or .jpg files.